 North Wall Road is north of Lee Valley VeloPark and jointly owned with the London Legacy Development Corporation (LLDC).
 It is a hard landscape which has had little value for either organisation.
 We now have a set of RIBA Stage 2 concept designs and a projected cost plan for this site.
 Further design funding for RIBA Stage 3 and 4 has been secured by LLDC from their Community Infrastructure Levy (CIL) funding and LLDC will manage the next phase of developing this project up to Stages 3 and 4.
-Officers will report back to Members on the designs, costs and outcome of the further development work in 2025.
+A full brief has been developed and the project to complete the next phase of designs will be undertaken over the next 12 months.
+Officers will report back to Members on the designs, costs and outcome of the further development work later in in 2025.